openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		if (button == OF_MOUSE_BUTTON_LEFT) isLeftMousePressed = false;
 	}

+**[First place constants are introduced...link to C++?]**

 Whenever a button on the mouse is pressed or released, we want to check if that button is the left mouse button.
-If it is, then we can update our `isLefMousePressed` boolean appropriately.
-The `button` variable is an integer that identifies which button is being pressed/released and openFrameworks provides some handy constants that we can use to identify the button in a human-readable way (`OF_MOUSE_BUTTON_LEFT`, `OF_MOUSE_BUTTON_MIDDLE` and `OF_MOUSE_BUTTON_RIGHT`).
-If we really wanted, we *could* just say `button == 0` to test for whether the pressed/released button is the left mouse button.
+If it is, then we can update `isLefMousePressed` appropriately.
+The `button` variable is an `int` that identifies which button is being pressed/released, and openFrameworks provides some handy constants that we can use to identify what `button` means in a human-readable way: `OF_MOUSE_BUTTON_LEFT`, `OF_MOUSE_BUTTON_MIDDLE` and `OF_MOUSE_BUTTON_RIGHT`.
+If we really wanted, we *could* just write `button == 0` to test for whether the pressed/released button is the left mouse button.

-Let's hop into the `draw()` function and start making use of our mouse information:
+Let's add some graphics.
+Hop over to the `draw()` function where we can start making use of our newly acquired mouse information:

     if (isLeftMousePressed) {
 		ofSetColor(255);
 		ofSetRectMode(OF_RECTMODE_CENTER);
 		ofRect(mouseX, mouseY, 50, 50);
 	}

-[`ofSetRectMode()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetRectMode "ofSetRectMode Documentation Page") allows us to control how the x and y positions we pass into `ofRect()` are used to draw a rectangle.
+[`ofSetRectMode(...)`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetRectMode "ofSetRectMode Documentation Page") allows us to control how the x and y positions we pass into `ofRect(...)` are used to draw a rectangle.
 Like with the mouse button constants, openFrameworks provides some rectangle mode constants for us to use: `OF_RECTMODE_CORNER` and `OF_RECTMODE_CENTER`.
-By default rectangles are drawn by interpreting the x and y values we pass to it as the coordinates of the upper left corner (`OF_RECTMODE_CORNER`).
-For our purposes, it is more convenient for us to specify the center of the rectangle (`OF_RECTMODE_CENTER`) so that our rectangle is centered over the mouse position.
-So we draw the center of our white 50 x 50 rectangle at the mouse position using `mouseX` and `mouseY`.
+By default rectangles are drawn by interpreting the x and y values as the coordinates of the upper left corner (`OF_RECTMODE_CORNER`).
+For our purposes, it is more convenient for us to specify the center of the rectangle (`OF_RECTMODE_CENTER`) so that our rectangle is centered over the mouse position (`mouseX` and `mouseY`).

-Boring!
+Compile and run.
+What happens?
+There is a white 50 x 50 rectangle at the mouse position when we press the left mouse button...but it gets erased from the screen immediately.
+That's not a terribly effective brush.
+By default, openFrameworks will clear the screen every time `draw()` is run.
+We can change that behavior by calling [`ofSetBackgroundAuto(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetBackgroundAuto "ofSetBackgroundAuto Documentation Page").
+Passing in a value of `false` turns off the automatic background clearing.
+So, let's add the following lines into our `setup` function:

+	ofSetBackgroundAuto(false);

+    // We still want to draw on a black background, so we need to draw the background before we do anything with the brush ofBackground(0);

+Our first brush, done.
 We are going to make this a bit more interesting by adding 1) randomness and 2) repetition.

+**[this is the first time a function returns a value that we then use.  is it worth linking to C++?]**

+**[also first time for randomness and floats, is it worth linking to C++?]**

-Randomness makes your openFrameworks sketches dark, mysterious and unpredictable.
-So meet one of our new friends, [`ofRandom()`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page").  `ofRandom()` can be used in two different ways: by passing in two values `ofRandom(float min, float max)` or by passing in a single value `ofRandom(float max)`.
-If we pass in two values, they become the minimum and maximum values we want our random value to take.
-If we pass in a single value, it is considered to be the maximum value we want and the minimum is assumed to be 0.
-So when we specify the color of the rectangle we are about to draw, we can substitute a random value:
+Randomness can make your code dark, mysterious and unpredictable.
+Meet [`ofRandom(...)`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom "ofRandom Documentation Page").  `ofRandom(...)` can be used in two different ways: by passing in two values `ofRandom(float min, float max)` or by passing in a single value `ofRandom(float max)`.
+If we pass in two values, the function will return a random `float` value between the minimum and maximum we specify.
+If we pass in a single value, the function will return a random `float` between 0 and the maximum we specify.

+We can inject some randomness into our rectangle color by using:

 	ofSetColor(ofRandom(50, 255));

-**[Note: Aside on what computer randomness is?]**

-**[Note: Point to c++ section on float vs int and casting?]**

-Remember that we are using grayscale colors and that they are represented by values between 0 and 255.
+Remember that we are using grayscale colors (values between `0` and `255`).
 We can exclude some of the deep black colors because they won't be visible to us when drawing on a black background.

-**[Note: change image to cursive 'hi'?]**
+**[change image to cursive 'hi'?]**

 ![Rectangle Snake](images/intrographics_rectanglesnake.png "Drawing a snake of rectangles")

-**[Note: reference to c++ loops section?]**

-Next, let's add some repetition.
+To finish off this single rectangle brush, we might want the ability to erase what we have drawn, right?
+Let's use the right mouse button to clear the screen.
+We will be creating a `isRightMousePressed` that will act very similarly to our `isLeftMousePressed`.
+In the header file (ofApp.h), create a public variable:

+	bool isRightMousePressed;

+Initialize the value to false in `setup()`:

+	isRightMousePressed = false;

+Inside of `mousePressed()`, add:

+	if (button == OF_MOUSE_BUTTON_RIGHT) isRightMousePressed = true;

+Inside of `mouseReleased()`, add:

+	if (button == OF_MOUSE_BUTTON_RIGHT) isRightMousePressed = false;

+Lastly, add this to the beginning of the `draw()` function:

+	if (isRightMousePressed) ofBackground(0);

+#### 1.1.2 Bursting Rectangle Brush #####

+We have the basic architecture in place for a brush.
+But why limit ourselves to a single rectangle?
+Let's add some repetition and randomness.
 Instead of drawing a single rectangle every frame that the left mouse button is pressed, we can draw a burst of randomized rectangles.

-To create that burst we are going use a `for` loop to generate some rectangles whose parameters are randomly chosen from a set of values.
+To create that burst, we are going use a `for` loop to generate some rectangles whose parameters are randomly chosen from a set of values.
 So what can we randomize?
 Grayscale color, width and height are easy candidates.
 We can also use a small positive or negative value to randomly offset each rectangle from mouse position.
 Modify your `draw()` function to look like this:

-**[What is the convention for 'for' loops]**
+**[first loops, link to C++?]**

 	if (isLeftMousePressed) {
 		ofSetRectMode(OF_RECTMODE_CENTER);